John Crowley (businessman)

-John Francis Crowley (born April 7, 1967) is an American biotechnology executive and entrepreneur and the chairman and CEO of Amicus Therapeutics.
+John Francis Crowley (born April 7, 1967) is the President and CEO of the Biotechnology Innovation Organization (BIO), the world’s largest biotechnology advocacy organization.
+He served as the chairman and CEO of Amicus Therapeutics.
 He co-founded Novazyme Pharmaceuticals with William Canfield, which was later acquired by Genzyme Corporation, and founded Orexigen Therapeutics.
 In 2006, he was profiled in the book The Cure: How a Father Raised $100 Million – And Bucked the Medical Establishment – In a Quest to Save His Children by Geeta Anand.
 In 2010, Crowley released his memoir, Chasing Miracles: The Crowley Family Journey of Strength, Hope, and Joy.
 Crowley and his family were the inspiration for the movie Extraordinary Measures starring Harrison Ford and Brendan Fraser in 2010.
+Crowley was named CEO of the Biotechnology Innovation Organization in 2023.

 Early life and education

 Crowley was raised in Englewood, New Jersey, the son of an Englewood police officer who died in an accident on duty when Crowley was eight years old.
 His family has Irish and Italian Catholic roots.
 Crowley's grandfather, John, was a first-generation immigrant from County Cork.
 His mother worked as a secretary and a waitress.

-Crowley attended St Peter Catholic High School in Oradell, New Jersey, graduating with the class of 1985.
+Crowley attended Bergen Catholic High School in Oradell, New Jersey, graduating with the class of 1985.
 Crowley attended the United States Naval Academy in Annapolis, Maryland from 1986 to 1987.
 He went on to earn a B.S. in Foreign Service from Georgetown University.
 He entered the University of Notre Dame Law School in 1989 and married his wife Aileen in 1990.
-After receiving his J.D. degree from Notre Dame in 1992, he worked as a litigation associate in the Health Care Practice Group of the Indianapolis-based law firm of Bingham Summers Welsh & Spilman.
-He went on to receive an M.B.A. degree from Harvard Business School in 1997 and then worked for a management consulting firm in San Francisco.
+After earning his J.D. degree from Notre Dame in 1992, he worked as a litigation associate in the Health Care Practice Group of the Indianapolis-based law firm of Bingham Summers Welsh & Spilman.
+He went on to earn an M.B.A. degree from Harvard Business School in 1997, and then worked for a management consulting firm in San Francisco.